smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.6.0 =
+Update to enable sign-in with any Cognito-supported SAML or OIDC provider.
+After upgrading, open your Authenticator block (or shortcode/widget) to select newly added IdPs—no extra code required.

 = 1.5.1 =
 Update to get automatic theme fonts on Account Attribute blocks and a new name/domain filter in the admin’s site list for quicker site management.